 Last but not least, use your email signature to open the door for conversation with your customers.
 If you make your subscribers feel comfortable reaching out to you, you’ll build a rapport with them over time and they’ll be much more likely to get in touch if they have any problems with your email content or feedback to share with you.

 Check out how Cause We Can Events concluded one of their emails above.
-They’ve:
+In this email, they’ve:

-• Enriched brand experience with their friendly, approachable tone
+• Enriched the brand experience with their friendly, approachable tone

 • Cross-promoted their Instagram, YouTube, and Pinterest social media pages